minqiaowang/spatial/spatial-queries/spatial-queries.md

 MyCompany has several major warehouses.
 It needs to locate its customers who are near a given warehouse, to inform them of new advertising promotions.
 To locate its customers and perform location-based analysis, MyCompany must store location data for both its customers and warehouses.

 This tutorial uses CUSTOMERS and WAREHOUSES tables.
 WAREHOUSES are created from scratch.
-CUSTOMERS are copied from the OE schema that is available in LiveSQL.
+CUSTOMERS are copied from the OE schema that you installed in the previous lab.

 Each table stores location using Oracle's native spatial data type, ```SDO_GEOMETRY```.
 A location can be stored as a point in an ```SDO_GEOMETRY``` column of a table.
 The customer's location is associated with longitude and latitude values on the Earth's surface - for example, -63.13631, 52.485426.

 ## Prepare the lab environment

-1. Work as **oracle** user, connect to database orclpdb as **system** user.
+1. Work as **oracle** user, connect to the PDB **orclpdb** as **system** user.

    ```
    <copy>